andresgonzalezarbildi/MASA/README.md

 - Modular data model.
 - Progressive enhancement instead of framework dependency.
 - Responsive interface built from a single codebase.

-## Lessons Learned

-This project gradually became much more than a health application.

 It challenged me to think about software architecture, UX design, statistical modelling and long-term maintainability as a single problem instead of isolated components.